mongodb/docs/source/reference/mongotop.rst

 :program:`mongotop` returns time values specified in milliseconds (ms.)

-.. describe:: ns
+.. data:: ns

-   The database namespace, and includes the database name and collection. :program:`mongotop only reports active namespaces.
+   The database namespace, and includes the database name and collection. :program:`mongotop` only reports active namespaces.
 If you don't see a database or collection, it has received no recent activity.
 You can issue a simple operation in the :program:`mongo` shell to generate activity so that an specific namespace appears on the page.

-.. describe:: total
+.. data:: total

-   Provides the total amount of time that this ``mongod`` spent operating on this namespace.
+   Provides the total amount of time that this :program:`mongod` spent operating on this namespace.

-.. describe:: read
+.. data:: read

-   Provides the amount of time that this ``mongod`` spent performing read operations on this namespace.
+   Provides the amount of time that this :program:`mongod` spent performing read operations on this namespace.

-.. describe:: write
+.. data:: write

-   Provides the amount of time that this ``mongod`` spent performing write operations on this namespace.
+   Provides the amount of time that this :program:`mongod` spent performing write operations on this namespace.

-.. describe:: [timestamp]
+.. data:: [timestamp]

    Provides a time stamp for the returned data.